lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 enabled: true
 ---

 LATEST UPDATE: our colleagues at SLAC report that on-going system recovery is taking longer than predicted.
-Our apologies to all users 😩 ETA appears uncertain and at this stage recovery may not be complete until Tuesday morning Pacific / Tuesday evening Europe.
+Our apologies to all users 😩 ETA appears uncertain and at this stage it is best to assume recovery may not be complete until Tuesday morning Pacific / Tuesday evening Europe

 Original notice: